Sam Hornish Jr.: Personal life

-He has helped create a senior center in his hometown, Defiance, and helped add a heart center at Defiance Medical Center.
+He has helped create a senior center in Defiance, and helped add a heart center at Defiance Medical Center.
 During a race weekend at Texas Motor Speedway, Hornish (an avid bowler) promoted a charity bowling event.
-His work with Speedway Children’s Charities has raised over $500,000 to benefit North Texas children.
+His work with Speedway Children's Charities has raised over $500,000 to benefit North Texas children.
 Hornish collects and customizes classic automobiles; he owns a 1930 Model A Ford, a 1951 Mercury, a 1955 Chevrolet Del Ray, a 1965 Cadillac Coupe de Ville, a 1967 Chevrolet pickup truck and a Corvette ZO6 Indianapolis 500 pace car.
 Hornish has also worked as a substitute school teacher while away from the track, and has also taught Vacation Bible School.

 Media appearances

 Hornish's Panther Racing car is on the cover of the 2003 IndyCar Series video game.
 As early as 2004, he made frequent guest appearances on the auto-racing call-in show WindTunnel with Dave Despain.
 When he won the Indianapolis 500 Hornish appeared on Live! with Regis and Kelly, and he was a guest on the September 12, 2006 Late Show with David Letterman after winning the 2006 IndyCar Series championship.

 Hornish narrated the American dub of the British children's television series Roary the Racing Car, replacing former British racing driver Stirling Moss.
 He later called the opportunity his "one chance to do something Stirling Moss did."

 In 2012 Hornish became co-host of the auto racing news and highlight show, SPEED Center.
 Two years later he was a color commentator for the NBCSN broadcast of the IndyCar GoPro Grand Prix of Sonoma, and was a NASCAR analyst for Fox Sports 1 throughout the season.